ferjm/foxbox-bridge/docs/api.md

 ### Response

-Successful requests will produce a "200 OK" response with a body containing a `connectionUrl` parameter with a websockets URL to initiate the [websockets based connection protocol]().
+Successful requests will produce a "200 OK" response with a body containing:

+* `connectionUrl` parameter with a websockets URL to initiate the [websockets based connection protocol]().
 The last part of the websocket URL is the version number sent to the box via SimplePush notification.

 ```ssh
 HTTP/1.1 200 OK